-You may not have heard about this new 3D printer, the JGMaker Artist D, it’s normal, this machine has just been announced and will be available for pre-order via Kickstarter on September 17th.
+You may not have heard about this new 3D printer, the JGMaker Artist D, that’s normal, this machine has just been announced and will be available for pre-order via Kickstarter on September 17th.

-I was lucky enough to receive a Beta version of this machine, which I can present to you today, which is none other than an IDEX Dual Extruder 3D printer.
+I was lucky enough to receive a Beta version of this machine, which I can present to you today, which is none other than a Dual Extruder IDEX 3D printer.

-IDEX technology is a technology with several separate extruders that can operate independently of each other.
+IDEX technology is a technology with several separate extruders that can work independently of each other.
 This offers several advantages compared to a multi-extruder solution with a single head.

-First of all, it allows you to print in multiple colors on a single model, without the need to purge the filament between each color change, so you save filament, and your printing will also be faster.
+Firstly, it allows you to print a single design in multiple colours without the need to purge the filament between each colour change, saving you filament and also making your print faster.

-It also allows you to print in duplication mode the same model, the 2 heads will print at the same time, each occupying 50% of the size of your tray, this can be very useful if you want to print a small part in series, as if you had 2 3D printers in one.
+It also allows you to print in duplicate mode the same model, the 2 heads will print at the same time, each occupying 50% of the size of your tray, this can be very practical if you want to print a small part in series, as if you had 2 3D printers in one.

-Finally, it also allows you to print more easily with different types of materials, using different temperatures, you can for example use one of the two heads with PVA for the printing of media that will dissolve in water.
+Finally, it also makes it easier to print with different types of materials, using different temperatures, for example you can use one of the two heads with PVA for printing on media that will dissolve in water.

-Presentation of the main features of the JGMaker Artist D
+Overview of the major features of the JGMaker Artist D

-I’m not going to detail all the features of this machine, at least not of the model I received, as this is a beta version (which works very well by the way), some features of the final version might be different from my machine, so I invite you to go directly to the kickstarter page for more information.
+I am not going to detail all the features of this machine, at least not the model I received, as it is a beta version (which works very well by the way), some features of the final version could be different from my machine, so I invite you to go directly to the kickstarter page for more information.

 – 32bits motherboard